nicfontaine/start/README.md

 ### About

-- Use 'Ctrl + C' to randomly generate a new base colour
+- Use 'Ctrl + C' to randomly generate a new base colour.
+'Ctrl + X' for night mode.

 - Tile nav isn't grid based, so you can add or remove any and change their size, or container width and arrow navigation will stay intact.
 (NOTE) may get a little weird with odd numbers that leave like 1 tile on a row or something.